What You Will Learn

 5. Common Problems You Might Find

 After testing across multiple platforms and prompts, most business owners fall into one of three categories.
-Here is what each means and why it happens:
+Here's what each means and why it happens:

 Problem 1: Not Mentioned at All

 This is the most common scenario, and honestly the most frustrating.
-You run ten prompts and your business does not appear in any of them.
-You are completely invisible to AI search.
+You run ten prompts and your business doesn't appear in any of them.
+You're completely invisible to AI search.

 Why it happens: AI models recommend businesses that have a strong, consistent presence across multiple data sources.
-If your online footprint is thin — a basic website with little content, a handful of reviews, minimal mentions on third-party sites — the AI simply does not have enough information to confidently recommend you.
-It will recommend businesses that it has more data about, even if those businesses are not objectively better than yours.
+If your online footprint is thin — a basic website with little content, a handful of reviews, minimal mentions on third-party sites — the AI simply doesn't have enough information to confidently recommend you.
+It will recommend businesses it has more data about, even if those businesses aren't objectively better than yours.

 Problem 2: Mentioned but with Incorrect Information

 You show up, but the AI says something wrong about your business.
-Maybe it says you are located in the wrong part of town.
-Maybe it lists services you do not offer, or prices that are outdated.
+Maybe it says you're located in the wrong part of town.
+Maybe it lists services you don't offer, or prices that are outdated.
 Maybe it confuses you with a different business entirely.

 Why it happens: AI models piece together information from many sources.
 If your business information is inconsistent across the web — different addresses on different directories, outdated service descriptions on old listings, conflicting details across review sites — the AI may merge or confuse this information.
 This is also common for businesses that have changed names, moved locations, or evolved their services over time.